 For example, if you’re married to a non-resident alien, you could decide to give them a big kiss and half of your company.
 Then try to stay on their good side from here on out.

 Now, I hesitated adding this section of the article because some people will get really bad ideas here.
 You can’t just put your uncle Igor’s name on the shareholder register and flip the bird to the IRS–you have to actually shift real beneficial ownership of your business.
 No shenanigans allowed.

 Get your Tax Reform Plan Together

 Before tax reform, a non-US corporation was all you needed for US tax purposes (and then of course you would typically have a US limited liability company under your non-US corporation so you can bank in the US).
 The non-US corporation was the go-to structure for all expats and digital nomads.

 After tax reform, a non-US corporation is still clearly the best choice if you’re just starting out.
-So, if you already live outside the US (or are about to board that outbound plane), and you’re just starting your business, setting up a non-US corporation is still a great idea–that’s the only way to pay zero US tax on the first $100k.
-To learn more, click here to register for my free webinar.
+So, if you already live outside the US (or are about to board that big bird to freedom), and you’re just starting your business, setting up a non-US corporation is still a great idea–that’s the only way to pay zero US tax on the first about $100k.
+To learn more, click here to register for my free Masterclass.

 However, a non-US corporation may not make sense in other situations.
-For example, if your business makes more than $100k of net income per year, it may be best to include a US C corporation in your structure.
+For example, in certain cases, it may be best to include a US C corporation in your structure.
 Yes, that’s right, tax reform is turning the world upside down–using a US C corporation in your structure may actually be the best way to reduce your worldwide tax bill.
 Also, in certain other situations, an S corporation may be the best structure.